 However, applying these embeddings to the task is not straightforward, because of the non-extensible nature of the Poincaré model's vocabulary.
 This means that the new words needed to be attached to the existing taxonomy will not have any Poincaré embeddings at all.
 Thus, we cannot make use of the embeddings similarity.
-To overcome this limitation, we compute top-5 fastText nearest synsets (analogously to the procedure described in Section 4.2) and then aggregate embeddings in hyperbolic space using Einstein midpoint, following [Gülcehre et al., 2019].
-The resulting vector is considered as an embedding of the input word in the Poincaré space.
+To overcome this limitation, we compute top-5 fastText nearest synsets (analogously to the procedure described in Section 5.1) and then aggregate their embeddings in hyperbolic space using Einstein midpoint, following [Gülcehre et al., 2019].
+The Einstein midpoint is straightforward to compute by adjusting the aggregation weights appropriately: